 - US EPA Importation of Motor Vehicles and Motor Vehicle Engines Subject to Federal Air Pollution Regulations (EPA form #3520) - all information must match the information that appears on the US DOT form #HS-7.

-- US Customs Entry/Immediate Delivery form - the form must have the authorized stamp of the US Customs.
+- US Customs Entry/Immediate Delivery form - (U.S. Customs form 3461) the form must have the authorized stamp of the U.S. Customs.

 - Maryland Safety Inspection Certificate - This is a Maryland State Police form certifying that your vehicle meets Maryland safety standards.
 The inspection is valid for only 90 days from the date issued.
 This form is not required if the vehicle is new, meets all US specifications, and has never been registered.